The 4th Amendment Protects Against Unreasonable Searches and Seizures.

 The United States Court of Appeals reversed the district court and ruled that the district court judge should have suppressed the evidence.
 The Court ruled that the 4th Amendment protects citizens from unreasonable searches and seizures, especially in our homes.
 The appellate judges noted that the connection between criminal activity and the home must be specific and concrete, not “vague” or “generalized.”
 In this case, the agents lacked specific information tying the house to the sale or delivery of heroin.

-The court rejected the use of the Good Faith Exception as an excuse to search the defendant’s home without a warrant.
+The court rejected using the Good Faith Exception as an excuse to search the defendant’s home without a warrant.
 For the Good Faith Exception to apply, there must be some evidence to establish a connection between the criminal activity and the home, even if it is not enough to establish probable cause.
-If there was some evidence, although not a sufficient amount and the officers acted in good faith, the Good Faith Exception may have been used, and the government could have used the evidence.
+If there was some evidence, although not a sufficient amount, and the officers had acted in good faith, the Good Faith Exception may have been used, and the government could have used the evidence.
 The district court was wrong for not granting the Motion to Suppress Evidence.

 The United States Court of Appeals overturned Mr. Brown’s convictions and suppressed the evidence.
 The case was sent back to the trial court for a new trial, but without the evidence.
 The Motion to Suppress and Dismiss Lawyers with LEWIS & DICKSTEIN, P.L.L.C. fight for the suppression of illegally seized evidence daily.
 Prosecutors throughout Michigan and in federal court know we will do whatever it takes to protect our clients.